Company of Heroes (video game)

-Company of Heroes is a 2006 real-time strategy video game developed by Relic Entertainment and published by THQ for the Microsoft Windows and OS X operating systems.
+Company of Heroes is a 2006 real-time strategy video game developed by Relic Entertainment and published by THQ for Windows and Mac OS X operating systems.
 It is the first installment of the Company of Heroes series, and was the first title to make use of the Games for Windows label.

 Company of Heroes is set during the Second World War and contains two playable factions.
 Players aim to capture strategic resource sectors located around the map, which they use to build base structures, produce new units, and defeat their enemies.
 In the single-player campaign the player commands two U.S. military units during the Battle of Normandy (Operation Overlord) and the liberation of France (Operation Cobra).
 Depending on the mission, the player controls either Able Company of the 29th Infantry Division's 116th Infantry, or Fox Company of the 101st Airborne Division's 506th PIR.

 Company of Heroes received widespread acclaim, winning multiple awards for the best strategy game of the year, and being considered one of the best video games ever made.
 Two expansions were released: Opposing Fronts in 2007 and Tales of Valor in 2009.
-A free-to-play massively multiplayer online version of the game, Company of Heroes Online, was briefly released as open beta in South Korea in April 2010, before being cancelled in March 2011.
+A free-to-play massively multiplayer online version of the game, Company of Heroes Online, was briefly released as an open beta in South Korea in April 2010, before being cancelled in March 2011.

+An iPad version, developed and published by Feral Interactive, was released in February 2020.
+A version for Android and iOS mobile devices was released in September 2020.
+A Nintendo Switch version was released on October 12, 2023.

 The success of the game led to a sequel, Company of Heroes 2, which was released in 2013.
 As of January 2013, the Company of Heroes series has sold more than 4 million copies.
 A film adaptation, also titled Company of Heroes, was released in 2013.

-An iPad version, developed and published by Feral Interactive, was released in February 2020.
-A version for Android and iOS mobile devices was released in September 2020.

 The latest installment in the series, Company of Heroes 3, released in February 2023.

 Gameplay

 Multiplayer

 Company of Heroes allows multiplayer matches of 1-8 players via LAN or the Internet.
 Company of Heroes allows players to fight as both the Allied and Axis forces in multiplayer matches.

 For Company of Heroes, developer Relic Entertainment used a new online matchmaking system called Relic Online.
 Previous Relic games had used GameSpy Arcade or World Opponent Network services.
 This system includes many features that the previous systems did not have, including a built in automatch and ranking system.

-Relic Online matchmaking has been shut down.
-In order to play multiplayer users must transfer the game to Steam.
-The Steam version does not allow for LAN matches.